Is now the best time to lock in a fixed home loan rate?

 - Once you’ve got a shortlist, speak to each lender as they may be able to offer a more competitive deal.

 - Most importantly - remember to take your own personal and financial situation into account when deciding (will you be changing jobs soon?
 Planning to start a family?
 These lifestyle changes can impact your decision).

 As you can see there are both pros and cons for fixed, variable and split rate home loans.
-But ultimately your decision should be based on your own financial needs and goals, now and for the future.
+Ultimately your decision should be based on your own financial needs and goals, now and for the future.